zesk/build/docs/tools/text.md

 - `0` - Success
 - `1` - Environment error
 - `2` - Argument error
-### `maximumFieldLength` - Given a input file, determine the maximum length of fieldIndex,
+### `maximumFieldLength` - Given an input file, determine the maximum length of fieldIndex,

-Given a input file, determine the maximum length of fieldIndex, using separatorChar as a delimiter between fields
+Given an input file, determine the maximum length of fieldIndex, using separatorChar as a delimiter between fields

-Defaults to first field (fieldIndex=1), space separator (separatorChar=" ")
+Defaults to first field (fieldIndex of `1`), space separator (separatorChar is ` `)

 - Location: `bin/build/tools/text.sh`